Skip to content

 Address verification also serves a practical purpose beyond regulatory compliance: it confirms a valid correspondence address, reduces credit risk and helps detect identity fraud by establishing geographic consistency between the customer's declared identity and their residential address.

-Accepted proof of address documents in the UK
+Accepted proof of address documents in Australia

 Bank or building society statement 3 months Yes Yes Yes Yes

-HMRC tax notification (P60, SA302, tax code) 12 months Yes Yes No Yes
+ATO correspondence (notice of assessment, tax return) 12 months Yes Yes No Yes

 Mortgage statement 12 months Yes Yes No Yes